A Validation Approach to Over-parameterized Matrix and Image Recovery: Proof of Theorem

-However, in the initial stage of the gradient descent dynamic with small random initialization \eqref{eq: gd}, this quantity is actually almost stagnant.
-As in \cite{stoger2021small}, we further consider the following three quantities to enhance the analysis:

-Here we assume $U_tW_t$ is full rank which can be ensured at initial random initialization and proved by induction for the remaining iterates.
+\paragraph*{Critical quantities for the analysis} What kind of quantities shall we look at to analyze the convergence of $U_t U_t^\top $ to $\truX$?
+The most natural one perhaps is the distance measured by the Frobenius norm: $\norm{U_tU_t^\top - \truX}{ \text{F}}.$ However, in the initial stage of the gradient descent dynamic with small random initialization \eqref{eq: gd}, this quantity is actually almost stagnant.
+As in \cite{stoger2021small}, we further consider the following three quantities to enhance the analysis: (a) the magnitude of signal term, $\sigma_{\trur}(U_tW_t)$, (b) the magnitude of error term, $\specnorm{U_{t}W_{t,\perp}}$, and (c) the alignment of column space between signal to ground truth, $\specnorm{V_{\truX^\perp}^\top V_{U_tW_t}}$.
+Here, we assume $U_tW_t$ is full rank, which can be ensured at initial random initialization and proved by induction for the remaining iterates.
+Note that by definition, we have the following equality \cite[Lemma 5.1]{stoger2021small}, which is employed often in the analysis,